About arc42

 p95 ⇐ 50 ms.

-QS-05 (Choose-move latency by board size)
+QS-05 (Bot move latency by board size)

 Usage

-The service returns a valid move in the expected format.
+The service returns a valid move.

-• “Hard” target (board size 4-12): p95 ⇐ 500 ms (quality goal 2).
+• "Hard" difficulty (board size 4–12): p95 ⇐ 500 ms (quality goal 2).

-• “Hard” target (board size 13-16): p95 ⇐ 3000 ms, and the UI shows a “thinking…” state without blocking the session.
+• "Hard" difficulty (board size 13–16): p95 ⇐ 3000 ms; the UI shows a "thinking…" indicator without blocking the session.

 QS-06 (Add bot strategy in 1 day)